Why Does Reasoning Length Converge? Unveiling the Underfitting-Overfitting Trade-off in Chain-of-Thought: Introduction

-The central barrier to this goal is twofold. \textbf{First, a fundamental misalignment exists between token-level RL frameworks and the reasoning-level nature of CoT}, where actions are complete thoughts rather than single tokens. \textbf{Second, a conceptual gap separates the discrete world of language from the continuous mathematics underpinning classical learning theory}, hindering the application of its powerful analytical tools.
+The central barrier to this goal is twofold. \textbf{First, a fundamental misalignment exists between token-level analytical frameworks and the reasoning-level nature of CoT}, where actions are complete thoughts rather than single tokens. \textbf{Second, a conceptual gap separates the discrete world of language from the continuous mathematics underpinning classic learning theory}, hindering the application of its powerful analytical tools.
 To resolve both challenges, we introduce \textbf{CoT-Space}, a novel reasoning-level theoretical framework for LLM reasoning via RL.
-Our framework first defines a reasoning-level state space to align RL with CoT's structure.
+Served as a conceptual framework, we aim to build a theoretical bridge that connects the empirical phenomena of LLM reasoning with foundational principles of classical machine learning.
+Our framework first defines a reasoning-level state space to align the analytical framework with CoT's structure.
 Subsequently, we prove this space converges to a continuous manifold, a key result that recasts reasoning as an optimization process.
-By leveraging this continuous perspective, we are then able to conduct analyses that explain the convergence of CoT length and the generalization of reasoning, revitalizing classical theory to address the key theoretical gaps previously identified.
+By leveraging this continuous perspective, we are then able to conduct analyses that explain the convergence of an optimal CoT length from both noise and risk perspectives.
+We reveal that this convergence is actually an underfitting-overfitting trade-off during CoT generations.

 The remainder of this paper is structured as follows.
-In Section~\ref{sec:cot-space}, we provide a systematic analysis of the misalignment between the current token-level RL formulation and the reasoning-level CoT paradigm.
+In Section~\ref{sec:cot-space}, we provide a systematic analysis of the misalignment between the current token-level inference formulation and the reasoning-level nature of CoT generations.
 Subsequently, we introduce our reasoning-level theoretical framework, CoT-Space.
 We then leverage this framework in Section~\ref{sec:analysis} to analyze the convergence of CoT length in the reasoning process from the perspective of noise and risk, demonstrating its potential theoretical value.
 We perform empirical validation of our theoretical insights in Section~\ref{sec:experiments}.
 Following this, we briefly review related works in Section~\ref{sec:related-work} and finally conclude the paper in Section~\ref{sec:conclusion}.